Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

 \item The mere conception that an abstract or general theory of money would matter is considered flawed by P's colleagues and superiors.
 It is taken for granted that no systematic insight in the nature of money is needed to master the difficulties encountered.

 \item P perceives a lack of money resulting from either defective income or from overspending, or from disappointing investment or any other form of bad luck.

-\item The need to support other people (children, partner, parents, or friends) who in fact have even less clue about money to the extent of being afraid of dealing with it in whatsoever role except spending money for (almost) immediate consumption. \item Lack of orientation experienced by P when the local, regional or national political system system asks for a democratic vote: how can P balance the different stories put forward by candidates from different signatures about national budget cuts, state overspending consumer debt menace, exploding cost of healthcare and so on. \end{itemize} Thinking in terms of our classification of definitions, this listing completes an IDBR of SAR which defeats being given and LSCD.
+\item The need to support other people (children, partner, parents, or friends) who in fact have even less clue about money to the extent of being afraid of dealing with it in whatsoever role except spending money for (almost) immediate consumption. \item Lack of orientation experienced by P when the local, regional or national political system system asks for a democratic vote: how can P balance the different stories put forward by candidates from different signatures about national budget cuts, state overspending consumer debt menace, exploding cost of healthcare, and so on. \end{itemize} Thinking in terms of our classification of definitions, this listing completes an IDBR of SAR for which an LSCD cannot be provided in a plausible manner.